nus-cs3281/2023/students/cedricongjh/knowledge.md

 I've learnt the use of interactive rebase, and how I can use it to rewrite my commit history.
 This is particularly useful when I would like to remove commits that are unncesary (for instance commits like `fix checkstyle`), and create a more meaningful commit chain for my PRs.
 Although the commits are squashed in the end when merged, I find that it is important especially for larger PRs to keep a meaningful commit history, to make it easier on reviewers.

+[Here](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) is an article by atlassian that provides more details about the rebase command.

 ## Github CLI
 Prior to this module, I've never used the github CLI, sticking with just `git` commands.
 However, I found it very useful to use the CLI, especially when reviewing